 - Will the work be too hard?

-When your child has special needs you get to add these additional questions.
+When your child has special needs at school, you get to add these additional questions.

 - Will we get our favorite therapist back?